JonasWN/advent-of-code/README.md

 # advent-of-code
-My solutions for Avent of code.
+My solutions for Advent of code.